Skip to main content

 1. Cantron Is a Dietary Supplement—Not a Drug

 Cantron is a nutraceutical dietary supplement designed to support bioelectrical cellular health and overall wellness.
-Medical Research Products, its manufacturer, has never claimed Cantron treats or cures any disease.
+Medical Research Products, its manufacturer, has never claimed Cantron treats or cures any specific disease.
 The formula is offered only as a dietary supplement and should be used to support the body’s own natural healing processes.

 1. Cantron’s Origins Are Truly Unique